JumpingSquid/AutoPPTX/readme.md

 # AutoPPTX
 AutoPPTX is a wrapper based on python-pptx(https://python-pptx.readthedocs.io/en/latest/).
-The package provides an API that allows user to create presentation with python-pptx more easily.
+The package provides an interface that allows user to create presentation with python-pptx more easily.

 ## I. Modules
 Since the purpose of AutoPPTX is to minimize the effort to utilize python-pptx, it reduces the flexibility